AdobeDocs/commerce-cloud-service.en/help/_includes/templated/ece-tools.md

 ## General

 This reference is generated from the application codebase.
-To change the content, you can update the source code for the corresponding command implementation in the [codebase](https://github.com/magento/ece-tools) repository and submit your changes for review.
-Another way is to _Give us feedback_ (find the link at the upper right).
+To change the content, _Give us feedback_ (find the link at the upper right).
 For contribution guidelines, see [Code Contributions](https://developer.adobe.com/commerce/contributor/guides/code-contributions/).

 ### Global options